Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Is there a puppy staying away from the others and crying more?
-These may be signs of puppies not thriving as they should.
+This may be a sign that the puppy is not thriving as it should.

 - Puppies being too hot or too cold

-- Mother's neglect of the puppies by refusing to lie next to them and nurse them
+- The mother neglects the puppies by refusing to lie next to them and nurse them

 If you notice anything of concern, take your dog and litter to your veterinarian.

 Puppies are very vulnerable as newborns.
-To keep them safe and healthy, your best bet would be to watch the litter closely for the first few weeks and look for puppies nursing and acting normally.
+To keep them safe and healthy, your best bet is to watch the litter closely for the first few weeks and look for puppies nursing and acting normally.

-In general, you should always take the mother, along with her puppies, to see a vet 24 hours after giving birth to ensure there are no retained placentas and that the puppies are in good health.
+In general, you should always take the mother, along with her puppies, to see a vet 24 hours after she gives birth to ensure there are no retained placentas and that the puppies are in good health.

 Why Would She Do It?

 When it comes to finding dead puppies, there are some signs of mother intervention that cannot be mistaken.
-Disappeared or dead puppies with bite marks, missing their head, and with other significant injuries may be safely assumed to have been killed by their mother.
+Disappeared puppies or dead puppies with bite marks, missing heads, or other significant injuries may be safely assumed to have been killed by their mother.

-Smothering, crushing, and laying down on the puppies can be prevented by installing railings that help prevent the dogs from accidentally lying on a puppy that may have slipped behind her.
+Smothering, crushing, and laying down on the puppies can be prevented by installing railings that help prevent the dog from accidentally lying on a puppy that may have slipped behind her.

 Killing Sick Puppies

-Other times, when puppies act sickly or when they have something wrong (which we as owners may not be able to tell), mothers may purposely kill them so they can focus on the healthier ones.
+Other times, when puppies act sickly or have something wrong with them (which we as owners may not be able to identify), mothers may purposely kill them so they can focus on the healthier ones.

 It may start with the mother pushing the puppy away from her.
 At times, the mother may even eat the puppy.
 This is not cruelty.
 It is natural selection and part of the dog's evolutionary process.
 If one puppy is sick, it may attract unwanted predators.